Ensuring Health & Safety Standards are Being Met

 But how can an owner-manager be sure that this new policy is followed?

 With CCTV video and POS integration, every one of those transactions in which that reusable cup discount is granted can be quickly filtered and bookmarked in the video surveillance footage by its timestamp.
 These filtered search results can then be quickly reviewed, from anywhere at any time on any device, to see if any barista failed to follow the new policy and did indeed fill up a customer’s reusable mug.

-Where else can a commercial camera system using data-driven video surveillance prove useful to ensure health and safety standards are met?
+Where else can a security camera system using data-driven video surveillance prove useful to ensure health and safety standards are met?

 - The food prep area: Are staff cleaning all surfaces as required?